micahwoods/atcweb3/content/post/have-you-seen-turf-that-ran-out-of-k/index.md

 ---
 date: "2017-08-06T00:00:00Z"
 tags:
-- Fertilizer
+- fertilizer
 - MLSN
-- Soil test
+- foil test
-- Potassium
+- potassium
 title: Have you seen turf that ran out of potassium?
-author: Micah Woods
+authors: [admin]
 image:
   preview_only: no
   caption: "Penn A1 creeping bentgrass grown from seed in soils with decreasing amounts of K."